-Latest Update: Candidates can download hall ticket by login on tcs nextstep portal, official link given the bottom of page.
+Latest Update: Candidates can download hall ticket for NQT by login on tcs nextstep portal or through the email which have sent on registered email-id from 29th August 2019, official link given the bottom of page.

 If you are going to attend this prominent employability test then TCS Admit Card is indispensable.
 We are exploring here about hall ticket details like how to download, documents required, instructions etc.